 You could spend an entire day walking the streets of the Old Town, with so many different things to see and do, it is near impossible to get bored.

-There is a large public square at Tha Phae Gate which plays host to many events throughout the year such as the New Years Eve lantern-lighting celebrations, the Songkran (water fight) festival, various live music events and cultural shows.
+There is a large public square at Tha Phae Gate which hosts many events throughout the year such as the New Year’s Eve lantern-lighting celebrations, the Songkran (water fight) festival, various live music events, and cultural shows.